First A Word about GuideStar And What We Do And Don’t Do

 Does GuideStar Remove A Fraudulent Organization’s Nonprofit Profile?

 As long as the organization remains tax exempt, we will retain its profile on our site, and any user can access the information.
 Only the IRS can revoke a nonprofit’s tax-exempt status.
 If the IRS revokes a nonprofit’s exemption, we note that information on the organization’s profile.
 Only GuideStar Pro, GuideStar Premium, and GuideStar Charity Check subscribers can access the profiles of revoked organizations.

-If we’ve been alerted that legal action has been taken against an organization that holds a Seal of Transparency, we will immediately review any information the organization has provided through our Profile Update Program.
+If we’ve been alerted that legal action has been taken against an organization that holds a Seal of Transparency, we will immediately review any information the organization has provided through their profile editor.
 We reserve the right to remove any information self-reported by the organization and any Seal of Transparency the organization has earned by providing this information.